Florence-Njeri/njeri/content/about/index.md

 ## Education

-### Masters in Software Cybersecurity
+### CYBERUS Erasmus Mundus Joint Masters in Cybersecurity
- CYBERUS Erasmus Mundus JointMasters
  Universty of South Brittany and University of Luxemburg, September 2024 -- present